damoon/d8s/README.md

 ## Use case 2

-Using tilt to set up and test an environment.
+Using tilt to set up and test an environment from within gitlab ci, without a running docker daemon.

 ``` bash
 export DOCKER_HOST=tcp://wedding:2376